instill-ai/console/README.md

 - When in development, please change the variables in the .env file.
 - When in production, please change the `docker run -e` argument or change the environment config in the docker-compose file.

+### Caveats

+- Be careful of env prefix.
+For example, if you have a inlined env CONSOLE_BASE_URL, but in the env file it is written as NEXT_PUBLIC_CONSOLE_BASE_URL, the env.sh will not find this env in .env file and alter it.
+We recommend you add `NEXT_PUBLIC_` prefix in all the env related to Next.js

 ## Caveats

 If you want to set up new path aliases using typescript, remember to add them in the `.storybook/main.js` to make sure storybook will correctly access the file.